unixpickle/graphalicious/README.md

 # TODO

  * Implement blurbs
-   * Prevent right-opening blurbs from going slightly over the y-axis labels
    * Test blurbs with stretching
    * Implement blurbs for dot graphs
    * Fix upward opening blurbs; they never seem to have an arrow